 We do not follow a user's browsing path outside of our websites.

 We collect any information you voluntarily provide through any correspondence with The Irish Times through email or optional sign ups.
 This information is NOT disclosed to any third party without your prior consent.

 For example, if you contact our editorial staff via email, we collect your email address, name and any additional information you include in your email message.
 Information such as your email address and name may also be collected when you sign up to optional services offered by The Irish Times and our partner services.
 These services currently include the following:

-- Subscription services from The Irish Times: newspaper delivery, epaper, Archive, Crossword and email notifications.
+- Subscription services from The Irish Times: newspaper delivery, The Irish Times Digital Edition, Archive, Crossword and email notifications.